Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/05 - Leadership/README.md

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to create the following:
+After attaining this skill, and as a demonstration of it, a person should be able to show the following:

-1. Anonymous leadership capacity survey results from 3+ Fellows who have witnessed or experienced my leadership abilities.
+1. Instances where I have demonstrated my leadership abilities

 **Objectives**